scalabridge/curriculum/introduction/variables.md

 ## Variables

-We are humans and we love to give names to things - we name our pets, the planets and stars, the give names like "walk", "see", and "talk" to the complex mechanical and chemical processes our bodies and minds perform.
+We are humans and we love to give names to things - we name our pets, the planets and stars, give names like "walk", "see", and "talk" to the complex mechanical and chemical processes our bodies and minds perform.
 We give these names because it's a lot easier to say "fluffy sleeps on my bed" than "the quadrapedal organism that goes through rapid eye movement whilst relaxing its musculatory system atop a rectangular object."

 In programming, we have the ability to name things and processes.
 We call it a "variable".